-The 16-bit processors have four types of machine instructions: register-to-register, register and indexed storage, register and immediate, and short form.
+The 16-bit processors have four types of machine instructions: register to register (RR), register and indexed storage (RX), register and immediate (RI), and short form (SF).
 The following abbreviations illustrate the instruction formats:

-OP Operation
+- OP Operation

-R1 First operand register
+- Rl First operand register

-R2 Second operand register
+- R2 Second operand register

-N A 4-bit immediate value
+- N A 4-bit immediate value

-X2 Second operand index register
+- X2 Second operand index register

-A2 Second operand direct address
+- A2 Second operand direct address

-I2 Second operand immediate value
+- I2 Second operand immediate value

 Most instructions require two operands, the first of which is contained in a register.
 The result usually replaces the contents of the first operand register.
-Exceptions to these rules are noted in section 1.5.
+Exceptions to these rules are noted in Section 1.5.

-1.3.1 Register-to-Register (RR) Instructions
+1.3.1 Register to Register (RR) Instructions

-Register-to-register instructions cause operations to take place between operands contained in registers.
-Register-to-register instructions are 16 bits long, as shown in Figure 1-1.
+RR instructions cause operations to take place between operands contained in registers.
+RR instructions are 16 bits long, as shown in Figure 1-3.